sergeyhist/ivi-clone/README.md

 - Run `npm install` to install all the dependencies.

 ## Usage
+If wanna test app with local doker server you need to go to the following file at the root of the project ├── next.config.js and change the variable SERVER_HOST to whatewer you want.

 To run the project, use the following command:
 ```bash
 npm run dev